OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 ![savezip](savezip.png)

-As mentioned above, oOn the Arduino IDE click 'Sketch' and then 'Include Library' then 'ADD Zip Library'.
+As mentioned above, on the Arduino IDE click 'Sketch' and then 'Include Library' then 'ADD Zip Library'.
 Then select the zip file for the repository which will be "Arduino-MPU6050.zip".
 This will get stored as a new library in your IDE.

 --See What Libraries Have Been Installed--